Emergency Services Radio Scheme Provided by the Home Office

 The Cold War Connection

 If Britain had come under attack from nuclear weapons the Police and Fire radio schemes described in the following topics would have played a part in the recovery after the attack.
-Their radio schemes operated independently of Post Office / British Telecom land lines, by the use of radio links instead.
+Their radio schemes used radio links and thereby operated independently of Post Office / British Telecom land lines.

 In the UK the VHF FM broadcast band had been restricted to 88-97MHz whereas in Europe it was 88-108MHz and most VHF stereo radios in use covered the complete band.
 The BBC occupied the majority of this restricted band.
 In the UK the remainder was allocated to mobile radio.
-In 1979 the World Administrative Radio Conference (WARC) passed a resolution requiring the United Kingdom to remove its mobile radio allocation from 97-108MHz, as this was a designated broadcast band in Europe.
+In 1979 the World Administrative Radio Conference (WARC) passed a resolution requiring the United Kingdom to remove its mobile radio allocation from 97-108MHz, to harmonise the broadcast band throughout Europe.
 The change had to be implemented by December 31st, 1989.
 Once the existing UK users had been moved the band was opened up for commercial radio stations.

-Part of the broadcast band, 97-103MHz was used by the Emergency Services, which meant that the ordinary members of the public could eavesdrop on the Police communications with their home FM Stereo radio.
-So this change would afford them some privacy.
+The 97-103MHz part of the broadcast band, was used by the Emergency Services, which meant that the ordinary members of the public could eavesdrop on the police and fire communications with their home FM Stereo radio, so this change would afford them some privacy.

 Organisation and Callsign Plan

 Regional Wireless Depots